robbrody/RB_Python_Data_Project/README.md

-## 2. How are in-demand skills trending for data analysts?
+## 2. How are in-demand skills trending for Data Analysts?

 For this analysis I began by filtering the dataset to focus specifically on data analyst roles in the United States.
 To analyze trends over time I created a new column to represent the month of each job posting.
 Next, I used exploding techniques to break down individual skills listed within each posting, ensuring that every skill could be analyzed independently.